p. Provisions and Contingencies

 The expense relating to a provision is presented in the statement of profit and loss net of any reimbursement.
 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.

 A provision for onerous contracts is recognised when the expected benefits to be derived by the Company from a contract are lower than the unavoidable cost of meeting its obligations under the contract.
 The provision is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
-Before a provision is established,
+Before a provision is established, the Company recognises any impairment loss on the assets associated with that contract.

 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
-The Company does not recognize a contingent liability but discloses its existence in the standalone financial statements.
+The Company does not recognize a contingent liability but discloses its existence in the Standalone financial statements.
 Provisions and contingent liability are reviewed at each balance sheet.

 q.
 Related party transactions